yangong23/VSEnetworksIR/README.md

 ## UNITER:
 ### Requirements

-Follow the official introduction of [UNITER](https://github.com/ChenRocks/UNITER).
+The requirements and installation can be followed by the official introduction of [UNITER](https://github.com/ChenRocks/UNITER).
 Please install the following:

 * [nvidia driver](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#package-manager-installation) (418+)